 Most of the abovementioned tools are domain specific, they cannot accommodate the traceability of heterogeneous artifacts from different domains.
-For instance, the IBM DOORS is a well-known traceability tool; it is good for requirement engineering, however, it lacks some trace links for Systems Engineering artifacts.
+For instance, the IBM DOORS is a well-known traceability tool; it is good for Requirements Engineering, however, it lacks some trace links for Systems Engineering artifacts.
 Also, the In-house traceability tools are designed to serve the traceability of certain artifacts based on specific needs.
 Finally, the version control tools are not meant for traceability, however, they can be used to obtain some historical information about artifacts.

 In conclusion, the feedback about traceability tools provides us with answers for Q3 and Q4 by understanding existing industrial traceability tools, their characteristics, and their shortcomings.